jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 {{< /q >}}

-> *Our version is a metaphysical Big Bootup.
+{{< f f="*Our version is a metaphysical Big Bootup.
 Going to the beginning of space and time will merely extend or push the beginning of space and time.
-This is like chasing the wind or running in circles.
+This is like chasing the wind or running in circles." >}}

 ### Ideas are Particles, Feelings are Waves